(Updated in Jan 2023)

 All right, so you have a book on pre-order or ready to go, you’re considering your marketing options, and you’re wondering if you should do a book tour.
 In this post, I’ll explain the advantages of blog and Instagram tours, why and when you might consider a tour company, and why it might be a good idea.
-It’s all based on my experience hosting and participating in tours books, and like everything in publishing, your mileage may vary.
+It’s all based on my experience hosting and participating in book tours, and like everything in publishing, your mileage may vary.
 Also, I write YA fantasy so my list is very biased.

 First off, let me get one thing clear: you don’t need a blog tour or Instagram tour for a successful launch.
 I don’t think they impact sales that much, to be honest, but they have other advantages.